Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

-where $i$ represents the index of pixel values and $|\Omega|$ denotes the total number of masked pixels.

-To further enhance visual representation learning of SNN-based models in surgical scenes, we leverage the strong semantic encoding capability of SAM2~\cite{ravi2024sam2} via knowledge distillation.
-A key challenge lies in the representational gap between membrane potential-based features from our spike-driven encoder and activation-based features from the SAM2 encoder, which hinders direct knowledge transfer.
-To bridge this gap, we introduce a convolutional adapter to align their feature spaces, defined as
+\textbf{Multi-Spectral Knowledge Distillation.} To further enhance visual representation of SNN models in surgical scenes, we leverage the strong semantic encoding capability of SurgicalSAM2~\cite{liu2024surgical} via knowledge distillation.
+A key challenge lies in the mismatch between ANN and SNN representations, which hinders direct knowledge ill-posed.
+In contrast, semantic patterns are more stable in the frequency domain, where spatiotemporal variations are captured as spectral components.
+Motivated by this observation, we propose to transfer knowledge from the teacher ANN to the student SNN by aligning their representations across multiple spectral bands.

-where $\mathbf{U}_4$ denotes features from the spike-driven encoder and $\mathbf{U}_{\text{sam}}$ those from the SAM2 encoder.
-Similarly, \textit{the adapter is discarded after pretraining}, allowing $\mathcal{L}_{\text{kd}}$ to provide semantic supervision from pretrained models while preserving the intrinsic spiking dynamics of spike-driven video encoder.
+Given the intermediate feature maps of the teacher ANN and the student SNN, denoted as $\boldsymbol{U}^{\text{sam}}$ and $\boldsymbol{U}^4$, we first transform them into the spatial frequency domain using the Fast Fourier Transform (FFT).
+The resulting spectra are then partitioned into $B$ radial frequency bands by \textit{uniformly} dividing the spatial frequency range.
+In practice, we set $B=3$, corresponding to coarse structural patterns (low frequency), object-level semantics (mid frequency), and fine details (high frequency).
+The spectral components in each band are denoted as $\hat{\boldsymbol{U}}^{\text{sam}}_{b}$ and $\hat{\boldsymbol{U}}^4_{b}$, where $b$ indexes the $b$-th frequency band.
+Then we align the teacher and student representations within each band using the following distillation loss: